BookStackApp/BookStack/readme.md

 ## ♿ Accessibility

-We want BookStack to remain accessible to as many people as possible.
-We aim for at least WCAG 2.1 Level A standards where possible although we do not strictly test this upon each release.
-If you come across any accessibility issues please feel free to open an issue.
+Our goal for BookStack is to make it accessible to as many people as possible.
+Whenever possible, we strive to meet the WCAG 2.1 Level A standards for accessibility, although we do not perform strict testing on every release.
+If you encounter any accessibility issues while using BookStack, please do not hesitate to open an issue to report them.
+We value your feedback and will work to address any issues as quickly as possible.
+By working together, we can help ensure that BookStack remains an inclusive and accessible platform for all users.

 ## 🖥️ Website, Docs & Blog